 The MIT Museum Studio connects MIT undergraduate and graduate students with the unique learning opportunities of the MIT Museum.
 In the tradition of mens et manus, “mind and hand,” the studio is a fully functional maker space and learning laboratory that supports the creation of student projects and installations.
 Through a series of MIT classes, students integrate design and communications to engage audiences in science, technology, and innovation.
-Many of these student-generated installations are now displayed in the museum’s galleries.

 MIT Museum Studio and Compton Gallery